-Three Mid-Winter Furnace Maintenance Tips and Tricks to Avoid Repairs and Save Money
+Three Mid-Winter Furnace Maintenance Tips to Avoid Repairs & Save Money

 mid-winter furnace maintenance tips and tricksMy New Year’s resolution is to get in shape.
 I’m not talking about bodybuilding, or doing P90X.
 I just want to be able to run a few miles and feel healthy when I’m done.
 My brother-in-law runs marathons and told me the key is dedication and consistency.
 As a devoted runner, he sees all kinds of people on trails or treadmills in January, but by March most of them are gone.